 First, it is essential to understand what stem cells are.
 These can be found in any multi-cellular organism and are fairly new born cells.
 They are characterised by their ability to regenerate themselves and their potential to renew through mitotic cell division and differentiate into any specialised type of cell.
 There a variety of such cells that can be extracted from the human body.
 For instance, the ones present in the bone marrow are called Hematopoietic cells, which can develop into new red blood corpuscles.

 People with certain diseases like cancer, anemia, blood immunity disorders and other such conditions, can be injected with these stem cells to replenish blood that might have been destroyed or damaged by their illness.
 Stem cell banking possibly gives the person the best chance of survival when faces with life threatening diseases.

-What is Cord Blood and why is it Banked?
+What is Cord Blood and Why is it Banked?

-Cord blood is the blood that is left in a newborn’s umbilical cord and placenta.
+Cord blood is the blood that is left in a newborn’s umbilical cord blood and placenta.
 This blood is a rich source of potentially lifesaving stem cells.
 Extracting cord blood is a simple and painless process that is done immediately after a baby’s birth.
 Experts say that cord blood stem cell banking might be a wise decision for future medical uses.

-Although both the bone marrow and umbilical blood contain identical varieties of stem cells, those harvested from the latter are said to be a “better variety.”
+Although both the bone marrow and umbilical cord blood contain identical varieties of stem cells, those harvested from the latter are said to be a “better variety.”
 A cell from the cord blood is fairly immature, increasing their chances of regeneration and acceptance in the human body when used in treatments.